thenumbernine/lua-sdl/README.md

 # Or if you want to require the library and application files directly:

 If you want specifically SDL3 support:
-- use `require 'ffi.req' 'sdl3'` to load the SDL3 library
+- use `require 'sdl.ffi.sdl3'` to load the SDL3 library
 - use `require 'sdl.app3'` to load the SDL3 application class.

 If you want specifically SDL2 support:
-- use `require 'ffi.req' 'sdl2'` to load the SDL2 library
+- use `require 'sdl.ffi.sdl2'` to load the SDL2 library
 - use `require 'sdl.app2'` to load the SDL2 application class.